kellenschmidt/webcrawler/README.md

 ### Special features

+- Properly parses and applies the rules found in the robots.txt file
 - The program properly handles relative links when found in the documents
 - A custom User-Agent for the webcrawler is sent with every HTTP request
 - Correctly categorizes: Broken links, Outgoing links, Graphic links, Disallowed links, Duplicate links, and Valid(Parsable) links